Need a report that reflects how COVID-19 has impacted this market and its growth?

 Key Market Trends

-Brazil is the most important e-commerce market in Latin America.
+Brazil is an essential e-commerce market in Latin America.
 It has been estimated that the country accounts for over one-third of the region’s e-commerce market.

 Aside from the region-wide marketplace, Mercado Libre (known in Portuguese as Mercado Livre), some of the most popular e-commerce platforms are of local origin, namely B2W Digital, which owns brands such as Americanas.com and Submarino, and Magazine Luiza, a traditional retailer that has been increasingly thriving in the online environment.

-The end of the year is undoubtedly the hottest season for e-commerce; altogether, Black Friday, Cyber Monday, and Christmas generated over BRL 20 billion in online sales in 2019 (nearly USD 5 billion at December 31, 2019, exchange rates).
+The end of the year is undoubtedly a crucial season for e-commerce; altogether, Black Friday, Cyber Monday, and Christmas generated over BRL 20 billion in online sales in 2019 (nearly USD 5 billion at December 31, 2019, exchange rates).

 To understand key trends, Download Sample Report

-The economic activity started recovering in the third quarter of 2020, which was a piece of welcome news for Brazil, which was trying to shake off a tragic year as COVID-19 continued to infect people and claim lives.
+The economic activity started recovering in the third quarter of 2020, which was welcome news for Brazil.
+The country was trying to shake off a tragic year as COVID-19 continued to infect people and claim lives.

 Firstly, while there is positive news about vaccines, ensuring that a sizable share of the population is vaccinated involves logistical challenges and will take time.